To create new jobs and new to market products in the West of England area.

 Applicants to the I4G programme can request grants with a value of between £10,000 and £75,000, to cover up to 35% of the total cost of a research and development (R&D) project - on the condition that this funded activity results in the creation of new jobs in the region.

 SMEs operating in any sector, with a presence in Bristol, Bath and North-East Somerset, North Somerset and South Gloucestershire can apply.

 More information can be found on the FAQs and Eligibility webpages.
-I4G also ran in 2014, 2015 and 2017 - you can view case studies of some of the beneficiairies here.
+Previous I4G rounds ran between 2014 and 2018 - you can view case studies of some of the beneficiairies here.
 The underlying objectives of the scheme are: